 2. Implementing the right technology

 The Catch-22 about digitalization is that even though it’s a necessity for developing competitive new business capabilities, it can’t be accomplished without becoming somewhat dependent on external technology vendors.
 As a result, enterprises choosing to pin their operations on externally-based technologies are forced to accept many risks—the most notable of which is technology obsolescence, a topic LeanIX co-founder and CEO André Christ makes specific mention of in a contributing article for IoT Agenda.

-Said Christ: “Technology obsolescence can be one of the biggest factors that leaves [an] organization exposed to hackers and outside threats.
-Unfortunately, many companies do not know the true lifecycle of their technology and software, and fail to run updates which leads to risk.
-Many enterprises run on complex, legacy technology and applications and ignore the risks of end-of-life technology.”
+Said Christ: “Technology obsolescence can be one of the biggest factors that leave [an] organization exposed to hackers and outside threats.
+Unfortunately, many companies do not know the true lifecycle of their technology and software, and fail to run updates which lead to risk.
+Many enterprises run on complex, legacy technology, and applications and ignore the risks of end-of-life technology.”

 For this reason, LeanIX can be integrated right with Flexera’s Technopedia database—the most complete and authoritative collection of IT data worldwide—for automated updates on service lifecycles to help prevent risks arising from end-of-life IT assets.
 Further, in the context of evaluating new technologies, insights from Technopedia (as in roughly 50 million regularly updated data points!) can be used to aid stakeholders during qualitative evaluations run via collaborative LeanIX outreach mechanisms like the “Survey” and various other IT Application Technical/Function Fit rating systems.

 Image 5: An example of the Technical Fit grading mechanism embedded to each LeanIX Fact Sheet.